kyadi33/space_missions/questions_and_answers.md

 |  US Air Force    |          USA            |       161      |         129         |      80      |
 | Martin Marietta  |          USA            |       114      |         100         |      87      |

+In terms of companies Russia and the US continue to lead as having the highest success rates, with ULA at a 99% success rate.

 #### How many successful, failed, partial failure, and prelaunch failures does each company have recorded?